Family Life Insurance in Canada hayesweb2023-06-06T13:08:40-04:00

-This really depends on your personal situation and your child’s situation.
+Getting child life insurance mainly depends on your personal situation and your child’s situation.
 Many people who have children with illness tend to purchase critical illness insurance for their child or add a child life insurance rider to their own insurance policy.
 The reason that life insurance for your child might be helpful is for you to be able to have time to grieve, and to cover any funeral costs.
 Insuring your child is also a simple process as many life insurance companies will not require an in-depth medical exam and some offer guaranteed insurability for children.

 How long should family life insurance coverage be?